Bkaur12/GMRT-tutorials/docs/source/continuumband4.rst

    gvfits fileinltaformat.log

 The file TEST.FITS contains your visibilities in FITS format.
+Before running gvfits, you can edit the fileinltaformat.log and provide a name of your choice in place of TEST.FITS.

 FITS to MS conversion
 ++++++++++++++++++++++